KevinLiTian/Harvard_CS50_AI/3.Optimization/README.md

 Backtracking search is a type of a search algorithm that takes into account the structure of a constraint satisfaction search problem.
 It recursively assigns variables to certain values in their domains, if anything goes wrong it backtracks to the previous point and tries another value

-- Inference: Although backtracking search is more efficient than simple search, it still takes a lot of computational power.
+- **Inference**: Although backtracking search is more efficient than simple search, it still takes a lot of computational power.
 Enforcing arc consistency, on the other hand, is less resource intensive.
 By interleaving backtracking search with inference (enforcing arc consistency), we can get at a more efficient algorithm

-- Minimum Remaining Values (MRV): When choosing the next variable to try, the MRV heuristic says that we should let the variable that has the least number of values in its domain to try first since there's a higher chance to get the correct result
+- **Minimum Remaining Values (MRV)**: When choosing the next variable to try, the MRV heuristic says that we should let the variable that has the least number of values in its domain to try first since there's a higher chance to get the correct result